-Dog brought into Ascension Parish animal shelter working to regain muscle, currently unable to stand
+Dog brought to Ascension Parish animal shelter fighting to survive

 Latest Weather Blog

-Dog brought into Ascension Parish animal shelter working to regain muscle, currently unable to stand
+Dog brought to Ascension Parish animal shelter fighting to survive

+ASCENSION PARISH - A dog found in deplorable condition is struggling to recover -- bit has a lot of help from the community.

-ASCENSION PARISH - After being brought in by animal control, Cara's House, a shelter in Ascension Parish, is working to rehabilitate a dog named Charlie.
+"Charlie" was brought by animal control officers to Cara's House, a shelter in Ascension Parish, on Wednesday.

-According to Cara's House, Charlie was brought into the ER vet Wednesday and was put into critical condition, as he only weighed 11 pounds and had a temperature of 90 degrees.
-The team at the clinic is helping him try and regain his muscle and strength due to his inability to stand, and according to the team, Charlie is fighting to live.
+According to Cara's House, Charlie was taken to the ER vet, where he was listed in critical condition.
+Charlie weighed only 11 pounds and had a temperature of 90 degrees.

+The team at the clinic is helping him regain his muscle and strength.
+As of Thursday, Charlie was unable to stand, and according to the team, is still fighting to live.

 Trending News

-Cara's House asks anyone who wants to help caring for Charlie to send donations their way.
+Cara's House asks anyone who wants to help support care for Charlie to send donations their way.

 More News